An Excerpt from active measures: part ii

 Al-Zaydi still seemed skeptical.

 “And the Turks?”
-Al-Amerli pointed on the map at the two Turkish bases in Ninawa and Dohuk.
+Al-Amerli pointed on the map at Ninawa and Dohuk, where Turkey occupied two bases.
 “Will they interfere?”

 “How large is that garrison?”
 Taghavi asked the room.